 FEATURE CHECKLIST PRACTICE YES NO YOUR COMMENTS 1.
 CAMA Income Module.
-Note: Preferred for comprehensive data entry and editing, data and value comparison and analysis, and valuation functions. √ The CAMA income approach module is used to develop models for various industrial, commercial, and multi-family property uses.
+Note: Preferred for comprehensive data entry and editing, data and value comparison and analysis, and valuation functions. ✓ The CAMA income approach module is used to develop models for various industrial, commercial, and residential rental property uses.
 2. Spreadsheets.
-Note : Particularly good for analyzing income and expense data. ✓ Income, expense, capitalization rates, rent multipliers, and market rental rates are entered in Excel spreadsheets and analyzed prior to entry in the models.
+Note: Particularly good for analyzing income and expense data. ✓ Income, expense, capitalization rates, rent multipliers, and market rates are entered in Excel spreadsheets and analyzed prior to entry in the models.
 3. Statistical software.
 Note: Used to build income and sales comparison models.
 Also good for various summary and trend analyses. ✓ A statistical software package is used to perform trend analyses on sale prices.
 4. GIS.
-Note: Used to plot data, help define location groups, including market areas and to review values for consistency. ✓ GIS is used to plot data to review consistency of market rates and values, and to define location groups.
+Note: Used to plot data, help define location groups, including market areas and to review values for consistency. ✓ GIS is used to review consistency of market rates.